 It’s a beautiful day and you’re headed for an afternoon of poolside fun.
 You’ve got your SPF 15 in tow and a brand new pair of shades.
 You get to the pool, slather on the sunscreen, and you’re good to go.
-Or so you thought, until you get home that evening and your skin is lobster red.
+Or so you thought until you get home that evening and your skin is lobster red.
 What went wrong?

-Not all sunscreens are created equal.
-Here’s how to find a good one.
+Not all sunscreens are created equal

 With a plethora of sunscreens at the drugstore or cosmetics counter, it can be difficult to distinguish the products that offer high-quality sun protection from those that only have a pretty bottle.
 Instead of choosing the product with the lowest price or best smell, choose one with all of these qualities:

-- Broad spectrum.
-Your skin needs protection from both UVA and UVB rays; a good quality, broad spectrum sunscreen will offer both and help prevent premature aging as well as sunburns.
+- Broad-spectrum: Your skin needs protection from both UVA and UVB rays; a good quality, broad-spectrum sunscreen will offer both and help prevent premature aging as well as sunburns.

 - SPF 30 or higher.
 A product’s SPF, or Sun Protection Factor, refers to what percentage of the sun’s UVB rays (these are the rays that cause sunburn) a product can filter out.
 The higher the SPF, the greater the percentage: SPF 15 filters around 93% of UVB rays, while SPF 30 is shown to filter out about 97%.Why is 30 the magic number?
 Up to SPF 30, the increase in burn protection you get with a higher SPF is significant.
 However, as you move up the SPF scale after 30, the increase in UVB protection is proportionally smaller—SPF 50 sunscreen offers only 1% more burn protection.
 While you can’t go wrong with an ultra-high SPF, don’t make the mistake of believing that it will offer twice the protection of SPF 30.

 Your best bet for finding a good sunscreen that provides the necessary protection?
-See a skincare professional, either a board certified plastic surgeon, dermatologist, or aesthetician under doctor supervision.
+See a skincare professional, either a board-certified plastic surgeon, dermatologist, or aesthetician under doctor supervision.
 Not only will you have access to clinically proven, safe sunscreens, but you’ll receive guidance to help you choose the best product for your needs and skin type.

 It’s not enough to simply put on sunscreen.
 For effective skin protection, it matters where, when, and how often you apply your SPF.